 Badge courses have different entry requirements.
 If the course is undersubscribed then the entry requirements may be waived by the Course Director.
 If the Course is oversubscibed, then the entry requirements are more likely to be applied strictly.
 Although we mostly comply with the requirements, sometimes we believe the scout is ready to attend the course even though they may not fulfill the exact requirements.
 In this case we request the scout to register – if the Course Director does not accept them then they are still able to go another year.

 We consider the following badge courses to be “core” to our troop and attendance is determined by the troop.
 1st Claremont Scouts may not register themselves on these badge courses without being requested to do so the Troop Scouter.
-There are several reasons for this.
-One is that we want our scouts to obtain maximum benefit from these badges and to be sufficiently skilled and mature to enjoy the course.
-Another is that these badges represent key skills in scouting and we require all our scouts to attend them to ensure a successful troop.
-Another is that these badges are generally part of overall advancement and we want our scouts to attend them at the right point in their advancement.
 The “core” badges are:

 - Pioneering (Scoutcraft and Interest),